Skip to content

 # Update the field

-# Plot the field and save it in a figure object
+# Plot the field and save in fig

 cf.tool_make_animation_gif(n)